Learn about loneliness

 If You're Lonely, You're Not Alone (1 News)

-If you're not a reader, but love to listen, you might enjoy the Humans:Connecting podcast, hosted by the wonderful Phil McAuliffe. available via Spotify, Apple or Youtube.
+If you're not a reader, but love to listen, check out the Humans:Connecting podcast, hosted by the wonderful Phil McAuliffe. available via Spotify, Apple or Youtube.